microsoft/STL/README.md

 export surface of the STL they were built with.
 Otherwise, the "`msvcp140.dll`" you deployed in the same directory as your .exe would "win" over the versions in System32.

-A complete example using the DLL flavors from an "x64 Native Tools Command Prompt for VS 2019" follows.
+## Complete example using x64 DLL flavor

 The compiler looks for include directories according to the `INCLUDE` environment variable, and the linker looks for import library directories according to the `LIB` environment variable, and the Windows loader will (eventually) look for DLL dependencies according to directories in the `PATH` environment variable.
+From an "x64 Native Tools Command Prompt for VS 2019":

 ```
 C:\Users\bion\Desktop>set INCLUDE=C:\Dev\STL\out\build\x64\out\inc;%INCLUDE%